DoviniJ/iPRSue/README.md

 6) Gt.txt - This is a .txt file which contains scaled (column standardized) genotype matrix with the dimension target_sample_size x number_of_snps (e.g. 200 x 100), of the target individuals.
 Note that the file has neither row nor column headings.

 ## Quick start (tutorial)
 Download all the above example data files from inst folder to your working directory.
 Follow the commands below to obtain the expected outputs.
-Once practiced, you may use your own data files to generate individual PRS confidence intervals by using either the novel method iPRSue or the traditional method.
+Once practiced, you may use your own data files to generate individual PRS confidence intervals by using either the novel method iPRSue or the BLUE method.

 ## Output files
 #### When the outcome variable is quantitative,